 Connecticut Harassment Lawyer

 Connecticut police and prosecutors take online and telephone harassment very seriously.
 With workplace and school violence becoming an increasing concern for law enforcement, Connecticut lawmakers have enacted tough and broadly written laws against harassing and threatening communications made over cell phone conversations, text messages, social media, and fax lines.
-Also, as many of the top Stamford domestic violence criminal lawyers and attorneys would tell you, Connecticut Harassment charges frequently arise in domestic violence arrests, when spouses and loved ones take their anger and aggression out on each over electronic and digital media.
+Also, as many of the top domestic violence attorneys would tell you, Harassment charges frequently arise in domestic violence arrests, when spouses and loved ones take their anger and aggression out on each over electronic and digital media.
 In these Stamford and Greenwich domestic violence Harassment charges, police arrest first…then let prosecutors ask questions in court later.
-So if you have been arrested for 53a-182b / 53a-183 Harassment charges in Stamford, Greenwich, Darien, New Canaan, Wilton, Weston, Westport, or Fairfield, you need to contact a top Connecticut harassment lawyer before your first court date.
+So, if you have been arrested for 53a-182b / 53a-183 Harassment charges in Stamford, Greenwich, Darien, New Canaan, Wilton, Weston, Westport, or Fairfield, you need to contact a top Connecticut harassment lawyer before your first court date.

 What is Harassment in the Second Degree in Connecticut?